About Soul Tracks

 SoulTracks is currently the most popular soul music website in America.

-Chris Rizik is the founder and publisher of SoulTracks.
+Chris Rizik (Publisher) is the founder and publisher of SoulTracks.
 Chris began building the website in his kitchen with one of his four children on Memorial Day weekend, 2003, to hold the transcripts of a soul music biography show he was broadcasting on XM Satellite Radio.
-Slowly the site expanded and improved, growing as a place to read more about "old school" soul artists and to find out about a new generation of great soul music performers.
-By mid-2005, SoulTracks was ranked as the most popular soul music website in America.
-In 2007, the site was completely redesigned and a number of talented writers joined SoulTracks, deepening its content and making it an even more complete bridge between classic and modern soul.
+What began as a hobby turned into a passion, and SoulTracks has expanded over the years to include thousands of pages of biographies, news and reviews, and it has developed into the most popular online magazine for soul music lovers.
+It has also attracted some of the most knowledgeable and passionate writers about Soul Music in the world, making it the complete bridge between classic and modern soul.

-Howard Dukes is a father of three and a reporter for the South Bend Tribune as well as a poet, playwright and filmmaker, with two documentary films and two successful plays under his belt.
+Howard Dukes (Senior Writer) is a father of three and a reporter for the South Bend Tribune as well as a poet, playwright and filmmaker, with two documentary films and two successful plays under his belt.
 In 2006 he published his first book, Will Flo-4-Food, and is now working on a new book on the underground soul music scene.

 Our Contributing Writers (alphabetically)